CenterPoint Energy Dayton Air Show: Accidents and fatalities

 An accident during a stunt flight resulted in the death of Jim LeRoy, who was pronounced dead on 28 July 2007, in a military MEDEVAC helicopter while in transit to Miami Valley Hospital in Dayton, Ohio.
 The crash was attributed to pilot error.

 On 22 June 2013, an airplane carrying wing walker Jane Wicker crashed at the air show, killing both Wicker and pilot Charlie Schwenker.

-On 23 June 2017, the day before the air show, a General Dynamics F-16 Fighting Falcon jet of the United States Air Force Thunderbirds display team, not scheduled to perform, was taxiing to a staging area after a familiarization flight, when witnesses reported a gust of wind flipped the aircraft onto its top in a grassy area next to the taxiway.
-Both the pilot and a team crew member were trapped in the airplane for one hour; the pilot suffered minor injuries while the crew member had no visible injuries.
+On 23 June 2017, the day before the air show, a General Dynamics F-16 Fighting Falcon jet of the United States Air Force Thunderbirds display team, had a mishap on landing.
+The plane ended up sliding off the runway and rolling upside down.
+Both the pilot and a team crew member were trapped in the airplane for one hour; the pilot suffered major injuries while the crew member had no visible injuries.
 The Thunderbirds canceled their scheduled performances for both days of the air show.